Waragi: History

 The history of waragi in Uganda can be traced to the period of Ugandan history during the colonial era.
 Gins were introduced to Uganda by British soldiers who were stationed in the Uganda Protectorate, and soon became a popular drink among Ugandans.
+The rise of Waragi occurred after the 1919 Treaty of St. Germain, when the protectorate government passed new laws aimed at prohibiting Africans from consuming spirits.
+The protectorate government did this to control the production and sale of tonto, a beer (most popular at the time) made from fermented banana juice.
+People were looking for better options, and many found waragi to be one of them.
+Waragi is highly concentrated and doesn’t spoil in a few days like tonto does, making it easy to transport over long distances.
+As many women couldn't legally produce tonto, they turned to the illegal production and sale of waragi, which was a symbol of power and status.
 In 1960, the colonial government passed the Liquor Act, which implemented limitations on the production and consumption of locally produced gins in the colony.
 Although the act was ostensibly passed in order to prevent Ugandans from experiencing negative health effects as a result of the dangerous production methods of moonshining, economic motivations were also in play; the colonial government wished to ensure the dominance of imported gins from Britain in the Ugandan alcohol market, which was being undercut by local gin production via moonshiners.
 Locally produced gin quickly proved more popular than those imported from Britain, thanks in part due to their cheaper prices.
 Ugandan politicians, led by the Uganda People's Congress (UPC), protested against the act, arguing that the colonial government should have instead ordered the construction of a distillery factory in the colony so Ugandans who desired gin would not resort to the dangerous practice of moonshining.
 When the UPC came to power, it ordered the construction of a distillery factory, naming the gin produced there Uganda Waragi.
 The factory was staffed with a group of 26 blenders who formed the Association of Uganda Distillers and Vitners, which was headed by Joel Sentamu.

 After Ugandan independence in 1962, the government of Uganda passed the Enguli Act of 1965, which was designed to encourage local producers of enguli to supply their produce to the distillery factory, in addition to stipulating that moonshining could only be done with government-issued licenses; this was done so the gin industry in Uganda could be regulated and taxed by the government.
 Furthermore, those who received their licenses from the Ugandan government were directed to sell their enguli to the distillery.
 When the factory received enguli, they used them in the production of Uganda Waragi.